Ismail-987/CW2024/README.md

  exposure and experience, better results would have been attained, I believe.
 2. Graphics designing.
 It was a challenging experience to have consistent screens for various scenes.
  This is because of low experience with graphics designing and usage of graphics tools.
+3. Testing.
+User Interface Testing was a very challenging task as UI figures runs on a separate thread.
+Thus requiring "MOCKING TESTING" and many other configuration settings to ensure it works.